vivekjhingan/Malvex/README.md

 ### General Tips

-- Always run the application with appropriate permissions to access all files and folders you wish to scan.
+- Always run the application with appriate permissions to access all files and folders you wish to scan.
 - For best results, keep your custom signature database up to date.

 ## Configuration